jonmikeli/docs/iot/tools/mobile-app/iot-simulator-mobileapp.md

-# IoT Plug and Play
+# IoT Plug and Play (deprecated, mentioned to avoid confusions)

 As mentioned earlier, Microsoft has already published a mobile application to create virtual IoT devices based on [IoT Plug and Play](https://learn.microsoft.com/azure/iot-fundamentals/iot-phone-app-how-to?WT.mc_id=AZ-MVP-5004280) and focused on [Azure IoT Central](https://azure.microsoft.com/products/iot-central/?WT.mc_id=AZ-MVP-5004280).
 Azure IoT Mobile Device’s approach is different and more oriented to Azure IoT PaaS services.
 There is no “better or worse” discussion here.
 The approach is just different.